Ozerne Air Base: History

-Currently the airfield is home to about 15 advanced fighter aircraft visible in Google Earth high-resolution imagery.
-The north airfield appears to contain a huge army salvage yard.
+In 2006 the airfield was home to about 15 fighter aircraft visible in Google Earth high-resolution imagery.
+The north airfield appeared to contain a huge army salvage yard.

 Since 2018 the base is the home of the 39th Tactical Aviation Brigade of the Ukrainian Air Force.

 A Sukhoi Su-27 crash landed on December 15, 2018, while approaching the airfield during a training flight.
 The pilot, Maj.
 Oleksandr Fomenko, did not survive the crash.

 During the opening hours of the Russian invasion of Ukraine on 24 February 2022, a Su-27 and refueling vehicle were destroyed at apron as a result of Russian missile strike.